nohits/Invoke-Caffeine/README.md

 # Invoke-Caffeine
-Caffeine keeps your computer awake and doesn't allow it to sleep or the screensaver to activate.
+Caffeine keeps your computer awake and doesn't allow it to sleep or its screensaver to activate.

 This script simulates a harmless keystroke in the background every few minutes.
 This function will not interfere with normal operation.